 Ceftazidime and avibactam are eliminated via the kidneys, therefore the dose should be reduced according to the degree of renal impairment.
 Patients with renal impairment should be closely monitored for both safety and efficacy.
-Neurological sequelae, including tremor, myoclonus, nonconvulsive status epilepticus, convulsion, encephalopathy and coma, have occasionally been reported with ceftazidime when the dose has not been reduced in patients with renal impairment (see section 4.2).
+Neurological sequelae, including tremor, myoclonus, nonconvulsive status epilepticus, convulsion, encephalopathy and coma, have occasionally been reported with ceftazidime when the dose has not been reduced in patients with renal impairment (see section 4.2 Dosage and Method of Administration).